backbone-cord/backbone-cord.github.io/README.md

 **NOTE:** To insert text that doesn't process bindings and other special synax, simply directly create a text node with document.createTextNode()

 `createSubview(instanceClass[, idClasses][, bindings])` - where bindings is an object of events names mapping to a function or a string using the observer syntax below.
 If an event is set to map to a property, the last argument of the event callback will be used as the value.

+**NOTE:** To create a global alias to createElement such as window.createElement etc. be sure to bind it to the Cord object `window.createElement = Backbone.Cord.createElement.bind(Backbone.Cord);`

 Observing
 -------------------------------